 With short stays on the radar and the ability to only travel locally, I have been searching for an easy summer getaway in Ontario.

 If you’re like me and looking to spice up some summer weekends on a budget, look no farther than Parry Sound, Ontario for a cottage country feel.

 What makes Parry Sound a good summer weekend getaway?

 Famous for it’s 30,000 islands and put on the map by Canadian hockey player Bobby Orr, the population of Parry Sound Area swells from 14,00 in the winter to almost 100,000 in the summer.

 The beauty and raw nature of Parry Sound makes it a popular destination for tourists and cottage-goers looking to relax in the summertime.

-The windswept pine trees and the rugged Canadian shield on Georgian Bay make it an ideal weekend getaway in Ontario.
+Iconic windswept pine trees and the rugged Canadian shield on Georgian Bay make it a photographer’s dream.

 - Cruise the 30,000 Islands

 No boat?
 No problem!
 Hop on the Island Queen and spend your morning admiring the bay that made this little town famous.
 With intriguing sights such as the Hole in the Wall and the Swing Bridge, the Island Queen Cruise is an engaging and accessible activity for all.

 - Fly Over the Islands